khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 #### Interaction

-Users should be able to expand and collapse the body by clicking or taping a single area containing the accordion header and icon.
+Users should be able to expand and collapse the body by clicking or tapping a single area containing the accordion header and icon.
 In the case of a page layout built around several accordions following each other, changing one accordion state does not reflect on the other, each accordions would need to be expanded/collapsed individually by users.

 ## Accessibility